 The range for the SOC is chosen such that the entity shall have enough time to smoothly deactivate its steady-state response over a time period of 5 minutes.
-The values are given in Table 10.
+The values are given in Table 11.

-When entering or leaving the conditions where AEM is allowed, the current value for the frequency reference shall be calculated from a rolling mean of the f{AEM} over the last 5 minutes, with 1 second resolution,
+When AEM is active the current value for the frequency reference shall be calculated from a rolling mean of the f{AEM} over the last 5 minutes, with 1 second resolution,